jirvingphd/computer-vision-american-sign-language/config/readme_part2_results.md

 <img src="modeling/models/EfficientNetB0-1/confusion_matrix.png">

-#### Example Explanationsfor Model Predictions (Comging Soon!)
+#### Example Explanations for Model Predictions (Comging Soon!)
-> Placeholder for example explanation of correctly classified image
+> Placeholder for example explanation of correctly classified image.
-> Placeholder for example explanation of incorrectly classified image
+> Placeholder for example explanation of incorrectly classified image.
 > Placeholder for example explanation of the 2 clases most often confused for each other.